asciinema/blog.asciinema.org/content/post/archival.md

         https://asciinema.org/a/159P2NxIoO6vkGS4lM259Y72A

-    This installation of asciinema recorder hasn't been linked to any localhost account.
+    This installation of asciinema recorder hasn't been linked to any asciinema.org account.
 All unclaimed recordings (from unknown installations like this one) are automatically archived 7 days after upload.

-    If you want to preserve all recordings made on this machine, connect this installation with localhost account by opening the following link:
+    If you want to preserve all recordings made on this machine, connect this installation with asciinema.org account by opening the following link:

         https://asciinema.org/connect/<your-install-id>